zuixjs/zuix-web-starter/source/pages/docs/material-design-tags/index.md

 - Tags
 ---

-As an example this web starter template includes [Material Design Lite](https://getmdl.io/components/) components, implemented using
-*zuix.js*, and that can be rendered using the following short codes.
+This web starter template includes [Material Design Lite](https://getmdl.io/components/) components, implemented using *zuix.js*, and that can be rendered using the following short codes.